Litepie/Teams/CONTRIBUTING.md

-# Contributing to Litepie Teams
+# Contributing to Lavalite Teams

-Thank you for considering contributing to Litepie Teams!
+Thank you for considering contributing to Lavalite Teams!
 We welcome contributions from everyone and are grateful for even the smallest of improvements.

 ## 🤝 Code of Conduct